thunkable/docs-thunkable-com/chapter1/creating-your-app.md

 2. A popup appears, listing the available components.
 3. Add a component by clicking its Add button.
 Below, we show adding a Webview component.
 Note that it’s listed under 'Components' in the left bar.

+#### Go to the Components section for more details on how to coax the fullest expressions from these amazing technologies

 ![](/assets/add-components-ios.png)

 ---